 We know setting up a unit can feel like a big undertaking.
 And there are lots of things that need to be set up properly to make sure we keep guiding great quality.
 We also know we need to keep the process for setting up a unit straightforward - for both the volunteers who’d like to be leaders and for our current volunteers who support these new units.

-That's where the Start-up kit comes in.
-It’s a handy resource that you as a Commissioner can order for leaders you’re supporting to set up a new unit, reopen a closed unit or take over an established unit without leaders.
+That's where the start-up kit comes in.
+It’s a handy resource that you as a commissioner can order for leaders you’re supporting to set up a new unit, reopen a closed unit or take over an established unit without leaders.

-What is the unit Start-up kit?
+What is the unit start-up kit?

-Our new Start-up kit is a printed guide designed to make setting up a unit straightforward.
+Our start-up kit is a printed guide designed to make setting up a unit straightforward.
 It gives volunteers new to guiding the practical information they need in one accessible pack.
 The kit comes with other useful items too - such as a lanyard, badge, postcards and a wall planner - to help get their Girlguiding journey underway.
 Everything’s packaged together in a nifty box and delivered straight out to new volunteers.

-The Start-up kit gives potential new leaders:
+The start-up kit gives potential new leaders:

 - Advice on unit finances, safeguarding, recruiting a volunteer team, setting up meetings and promoting the unit locally

 - Information about the responsibilities and expectations of being a leader, how to deliver a great programme for girls, and what great guiding looks like